Enhancing SIP pinhole security

 strict-register is enabled in the VoIP profile that accepts the REGISTER request from Phone A.

 (SIP server IP address, client IP address, destination port)

 strict-register is disabled (the default configuration) the pinhole is set up with the following attributes

-(ANY IP address, client IP address, destination port)
+(ALL IP addresses, client IP address, destination port)

-This pinhole allows connections through the FortiGate from ANY source address which is a much bigger and less secure pinhole.
+This pinhole allows connections through the FortiGate from ALL source address which is a much bigger and less secure pinhole.
 In most similar network configurations you should enable

 strict‑register to improve pinhole security.

 strict-register can cause problems when the SIP registrar and SIP proxy server are separate entities with separate IP addresses.